threeport/threeport/docs/quickstart.md

 ## Quickstart

-In order to run a local development instance of threeport, you'll need:
+In order to run a local development instance of threeport, you'll need the following installed:

 * [docker](https://docs.docker.com/get-docker/)
 * [kind](https://kind.sigs.k8s.io/)
 * [kubectl](https://kubernetes.io/docs/reference/kubectl/)

-The following may also be required for different development operations and make
+The following will also need to be installed locally for the relevant development operations and make targets:
-targets:

 * [swag CLI](https://github.com/swaggo/swag) for generating API docs.
 * [cockroachDB](https://www.cockroachlabs.com/docs/stable/install-cockroachdb-linux.html)
   for interacting directly with dev database instance.